docknetwork/crypto-wasm-ts/README.md

 A complete example is shown in this [test](tests/composite-proofs/single-signature.spec.ts).

-Proving knowledge of 1 BBS+ signature over the attributes and only disclosing some attributes.
+Proving knowledge of 1 BBS signature over the attributes and only disclosing some attributes.
 Say there are 5 attributes in the
 credential: SSN, first name, last name, email and city, and they are present in the attribute list in that order.
 The prover wants to reveal his last name and city, but not any other attributes while proving that he possesses such a credential signed by the issuer.